htdebeer/pandocomatic/documentation/configuration.md

-Pandocomatic is configured by command line options and configuration files.
+Pandocomatic is configured by command-line options and configuration files.
 Each input file that is converted by pandocomatic is processed as follows:

     input_file ->